jaakkytt/aws-bootcamp/README.md

 ## Getting Docker running on you laptop

 For Windows 7 and OS X users--this assumes that you installed the [Docker Toolbox](https://www.docker.com/docker-toolbox) as advised.
-And that you already have created a Docker Machine named `default` on you laptop.
+And that you already have the Docker Machine `default` created and ready to go.

 ### Windows 7